Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 In this section we give a sketch of how the algorithm in \cite{korta} is derived from the earlier results in this paper.
 The algorithm is given in an inductive way, where the induction runs over the number of the true vertices of the sub flow trees of $\Gamma$.
 For technical reasons we only allow certain sub flow trees, described below.

 The induction is performed as follows. \begin{description} \item[Base case] The elementary trees are given orientations as in Section \ref{sec:elementor}.

-\item[Inductive hypothesis] After step $k$ we assume that all sub flow trees of $\Gamma$ with at most $k$ true vertices and a special positive puncture are given orientations.
-We also assume that these orientations can be realized as orientations of either the flow-outs of the trees at the special puncture, or as orientations of the intersection manifolds at the vertex adjacent to the special puncture.
+\item[Inductive hypothesis] After step $k \geq 1$ we assume that the following sub flow trees of $\Gamma$ are given orientations: \begin{itemize} \item all sub flow trees with at most $k$ true vertices and a special positive puncture, \item all sub flow trees with $k-1$ switch vertices, a true positive puncture, a negative special puncture, and no other vertices. \end{itemize} We also assume that these orientations can be realized as orientations of either the flow-outs of the trees at the special puncture, or as orientations of the intersection manifolds at the vertex adjacent to the special puncture.